rogorido/sistercities/sistercities.md

 Now we are interested in another aspect of our data.
 We want to know  which percentage of destination cities are in the same country, how many in other EU-country and how many outside the EU.
 And we want to split the graph so that every EU-country has its own graph.

 Let's begin with the most simple one. we need another `geom`, namely `geom_bar()`.
-Actually a simple
+Actually this can be simply done with this code:

 ```{r}
 ggplot(eudata, aes(x=typecountry)) + geom_bar()
 ```
-is sufficient. [atención con los datos de ahora me sale un puto NA, que no se me quita con na.rm=T; pero no debería haber ningún NA!]
 But this is not want we exactly want.
-We want percentages.
+Percentages would convey more information than raw data.
 There are several ways for doing this.
 One of them is transforming the data.
 One way of achieving it, is as follows:

 ```{r}
 eudata.perc <- eudata %>% group_by(typecountry) %>% summarise(total=n()) %>% mutate(freq= total/sum(total))